-When it comes time to repot your hoya kerrii, the process is fairly straightforward.
+The process is pretty straightforward when it comes time to repot your hoya kerrii.
 Simply remove the plant from its container, being careful not to break the roots in the process.
-If its really stuck in the pot, gently squeeze the sides of the container to get it loose, or wiggle the stem side to side as you hold the plant upside down.
+If it's stuck in the pot, gently squeeze the sides of the container to get it loose, or wiggle the stem side to side as you hold the plant upside down.

-Once you have removed the plant, gently remove as much of the old soil from around the roots as you can.
-Again, it’s important to break as few roots as possible so be careful here.
+Once you have removed the plant, gently remove as much old soil around the roots as possible.
+Again, breaking as few roots as possible is essential, so be careful here.
 Next, you will be moving the plant into its new container.
-Ensure that you have chosen a container that is only 2 to 3 inches wider than the previous pot.
+Ensure you have chosen a container only 2 to 3 inches wider than the previous pot.
 Place your plant in the new pot and fill the excess space with an airy, well-draining potting mix.
 Water your freshly potted hoya kerrii and return it to its original location.

-As with most plants grown indoors, keep an eye out for some common houseplant pests including mealybugs, scale, aphids, and spider mites.
-Hoya kerrii are not particularly prone to any of these pests, but if you have other houseplants that are infested these pests will also happily take up residence in your hoya kerrii as well.
+As with most indoor plants, watch for common houseplant pests, including mealybugs, scale, aphids, and spider mites.
+Hoya kerrii are not particularly prone to any of these pests, but if you have other infested houseplants, these pests will also happily take up residence in your hoya kerrii.
 Regularly inspect the leaves and stems of your hoya kerrii for pests to catch any infestations early.

 How to Get Hoya Kerrii to Bloom

 A blooming hoya is a sure sign of a happy, healthy plant.
-These hoyas tend to bloom once a year during the warmer months of the year, usually sometime during the spring or summer.
-Hoya kerrii normally don’t bloom until they are at least 2 to 3 years old, so if you just got your plant and haven’t noticed any blooms this is normal.
-However, there are a few things that you can do to speed the process along and encourage blooming.
+These hoyas usually bloom once a year during spring or summer.
+Hoya kerrii typically doesn’t bloom until they are at least 2 to 3 years old, so it is normal if you haven’t noticed any blooms.
+However, you can do a few things to speed up the blooming process.

-First, hoyas tend to bloom more readily when they are root-bound—i.e. don’t give your hoya a pot that is too big!
-Second, getting enough light each day is extremely important for flowering.
-Make sure that your hoya is receiving several hours of direct light every day.
+First, hoyas tend to bloom more readily when they are root-bound, so don’t give your hoya a too-big pot.
+Second, getting enough light each day is significant for flowering.
+Ensure that your hoya receives several hours of direct sunlight daily.
 Lastly, don’t overwater your hoya.
-They need a good break between watering and will not flower if the soil is too damp on a consistent basis.
+They need a good break between watering and will not flower if the soil is too damp.

 Common Problems With Hoya Kerrii

-Generally hoya kerrii are not high-maintenance plants and are relatively problem-free for the indoor gardener.
-Tha being said, there are a couple of things to watch out for when growing these tropical sweetheart vines.
+Generally, hoya kerrii are not high-maintenance plants and are relatively problem-free for the indoor gardener.
+That being said, there are some things to watch out for when growing these tropical sweetheart vines.

-Curling leaves can be the result of a number of different issues including overwatering, underwatering, or temperature shock.
-Evaluate your plant’s growing situation closely to figure out which one applies to you.
+Curling leaves can result from several issues, including overwatering, underwatering, or temperature shock.
+Evaluate your plant’s growing situation closely to determine which one applies to you.

-If underwatering is the cause, curled leaves are normally accompanied by leaf discoloration.
+If underwatering is the cause, curled leaves are usually accompanied by leaf discoloration.
 Increase watering to prevent future leaves from curling.
-If overwatering is the cause you will notice signs of root rot below the surface of the soil, or may observe the soil is waterlogged.
+If overwatering is the cause, you will notice signs of root rot below the surface of the soil or may observe the soil is waterlogged.
 Repot the plant immediately with fresh soil and trim away any rotted roots.
-Temperature shock is another possibility and occurs when a plant is subjected to a large temperature change very quickly.
-Ensure that your plant is in a room with stable temperature and avoid any further large temperature changes.
+Temperature shock is another possibility and occurs when a plant is subjected to a significant temperature change very quickly.
+Ensure that your plant is in a room with stable temperature and avoid major temperature changes.

 Hoya kerrii are very slow-growing hoyas.
-That being said, if its been a few years without any significant growth then there may be something wrong with its growing conditions.
+If it's been a few years without significant growth, there may be something wrong with its growing conditions.
 First and foremost, ensure that your plant is receiving enough light.
-Hoya kerrii will not grow in low light conditions, and even medium light likely won’t be enough.
+Hoya kerrii will not grow in low light conditions; even medium light likely won't be enough.
 Second, check the roots of your hoya to ensure its root system is healthy.
-Overwatering and underwatering can both kill the roots over time, which ultimately hinders growth.
-If your plant does not have much of a root system, you will likely need to propagate your plant to help it grow new roots and become established again.
+Overwatering and underwatering can kill the roots over time, ultimately hindering growth.
+If your plant does not have much of a root system, you will likely need to propagate it to help it grow new roots and become established again.

 Unfortunately, hoya kerrii are notoriously slow-growing hoyas.
-Sometimes you may not see any growth within a year and that’s perfectly normal.
-Keep caring for your plant as usual and over time you will be rewarded with new leaves.
+Sometimes you may not see any growth within a year, and that’s perfectly normal.
+Keep caring for your plant as usual; you will be rewarded with new leaves over time.

 Are hoya kerrii succulents?

 Hoya kerrii are tropical succulent vines.
-They differ from the desert plants that are normally associated with the word “succulent” since they are native to tropical environments, but fall under this category nonetheless.
+They differ from the desert plants usually associated with the word “succulent” since they are native to tropical environments but fall under this category nonetheless.

 How big do hoya kerrii get?

-While they are slow-growing plants, mature hoya kerrii plants can grow up to 13 feet long.
+While they are slow-growing, mature hoya kerrii plants can grow up to 13 feet long.